 - Total steep: 1:30

-Your next step today: weigh out 15 g, set your kettle to 85°C, and run the recipe once exactly as written before changing a thing.
-Taste it, then adjust one variable at a time.
+Try this first: weigh 15 g, set the kettle to 85°C, and run the recipe exactly as written before you change a single thing.
+Taste it.
+Then adjust one variable at a time.
 Once the inverted recipe feels dialed in, the same one-variable-at-a-time approach transfers cleanly to dialing in a V60 for light roast single-origin beans.